Errno1024/BUAA-Course-Grab/README.md

 *BUAA Course Grab* is intended to be a tool set for BUAA undergraduates to automatically grab or drop courses.

+### Hints

+- After 2022/03 Boya Subject System update, **frequent refresh** will be detected by the backend and returns **empty** selectable course list.
+Even manual refresh will trigger this protecting mechanism.
+If `bykc.py` grabbing frequently shows message such as `No available course.`, please consider using a longer refresh interval.

 This tool set has following requirements.

 ```